 The Library’s Spatial and Numeric Data Services (SAND) assists the U-M community with spatial and numeric data in two locations: in the Clark Library in Hatcher South; and at SAND North, in the Spatial Analysis Lab (room 2207) of the Art and Architecture Building.

-- Locates, acquires, and converts numeric and spatial data sets, especially social science data sets
+- Provides patrons with assistance locating, acquiring, and converting numeric and spatial data sets, especially social science data sets

 - Collaborates with the Government Information Center to provide a complete resource for locating census data